Safeguarding and Looked after Children

 - A clear accountability pathway and governance structure at executive and senior nursing level.

-Leads from the Trust take responsibility for representing safeguarding children, both on the Harrogate and District NHS Foundation Trust Board and the North Yorkshire Safeguarding Children Board.
-Performance and quality is assessed through robust audit processes to ensure that safeguarding children practices meet national Care Quality Commission standards (CQC’s roles and responsibilities for safeguarding children and adults; June 2015), adhere to Children Act duties (HMSO, 2004), and national guidance (Working Together to Safeguard Children, HM Government, 2015).
+Identified Leads from the Trust take responsibility for representing safeguarding children, both on the Harrogate and District NHS Foundation Trust Board and the North Yorkshire Safeguarding Children Board.

-We work in close collaboration with a wide range of multi-agency partner agencies and are a member of the North Yorkshire Safeguarding Children Board.
+We work in close collaboration with a wide range of multi-agency partner agencies and are a member of the North Yorkshire, Darlington, Durham, Sunderland, and Gateshead Safeguarding Children Board and we are active members of the sub groups of the Local Safeguarding Children Boards (LSCBs).